Andy Moog: Post-playing career

-On August 19, 2005, Team Canada appointed Moog as goaltending consultant for the 2006 Winter Olympics team.
+On August 19, 2005, Team Canada once again appointed Moog as goaltending consultant for the 2006 Winter Olympics team.

-On September 12, 2009, Moog was named assistant coach of the Dallas Stars.
+Moog served as the Dallas stars player development executive in 2006 but left at the end of the season.
+Then on September 12, 2009, Moog was named assistant coach of the Dallas Stars.
 His contract expired July 1, 2010, and he was not offered an extension.

-Currently, Moog is an on-air analyst for Fox Sports Southwest during Dallas Stars games.
+Moog also worked as an on-air analyst for Fox Sports Southwest during Dallas Stars games.